harwoodleon/bitgrail-hack-resources/README.md

 # BitGrail Hack

-On 02 / 09 / 2018 21:30 UTC The Bitgrail cryptocurrency exchange, Bitgrail S.r.l. (http://bitgrail.com) announced that
+On 02 / 09 / 2018 21:30 UTC The Bitgrail cryptocurrency exchange, Bitgrail S.r.l. (http://bitgrail.com) announced:

 "Bitgrail S.r.l.
 Informs its users that internal checks revealed unauthorized transactions which led to a 17 million Nano shortfall, an amount forming part of the wallet managed by Bitgrail S.r.l."